 Some vehicle manufacturers provide access to an API, which is a service that allows you to get information from the vehicle, usually to a smartphone app provided by the vehicle manufacturer, for example NissanConnect EV.
 Providing your login credentials in the Ohme app allows Ohme to access the vehicle’s current state of charge.
 This is used to work out how much charge you need.

 If you do not have access to the API, or your vehicle manufacturer does not provide one, then using Ohme is slightly different.
-Instead of using Charge Schedules to specify what state of charge you would like the battery to be in at the end of the charge session, you specify how many miles you would like to add to the range.
+Instead of using Charge Schedules to specify what state of charge you would like the battery to be in at the end of the charge session, you create Charge Schedule that specifies how many miles you would like to add to the current range.
 So if your weekday commute is 50 miles, then you could create a Charge Schedule which says “add 50 miles range by 7am on weekdays”.

 When using Ohme without an API, it is quite common for the car to become “full” halfway through a charge session, and Ohme may send an alert to tell you that the car is not charging as expected.